 The best way to protect your pup from ticks is to avoid wooded areas, brush, and tall grass; use monthly topical medications such as Frontline; and thoroughly check your dog’s entire body every time you come inside.
 If you a find a tick, remove it with tweezers by grasping the tick as close to the dog’s skin as possible and then gently pulling the tick straight up.
 There is a Lyme disease vaccine, but its use is still controversial.
 Luckily, only 10% of dogs that are bitten become ill.

 Fleas are also making an early and growing appearance this year.
 These pinhead-sized, hard-bodied, wingless insects can cause intense misery.
-A flea bite, which appears as a little red bump, itches, but even worse itching comes in the form of contact dermatitis, an allergic reaction that can become infected due to the dog’s relentless scratching of the area.
+A flea bite, which appears as a little red bump, itches which can be neutralized by an anti itch cream for dogs, but even worse itching comes in the form of contact dermatitis, an allergic reaction that can become infected due to the dog’s relentless scratching of the area.
 Fleas can also transmit tapeworm, (a parasite that lives in the small intestine), and can cause anemia.
 You can spot tapeworm in your dog’s poop.
 It looks like rice granules, (segments of the worm), or long white strings (the entire worm).
 Since fleas are tiny and jumpy, they often elude discovery.
 However, if you run a flea comb through your dog’s fur, you can see their excrement, which appears as tiny blackish flakes.